 Expiry (optional): You can set an expiry date for the user account.

-Devoid Security: If you tick this checkbox, the created users will be always allowed to login without getting Locked or Dormant.
+Devoid Security: If you tick this checkbox, the created users will always be allowed to log in without getting Locked or Dormant.

 - Linked User Group: Select the static user group in which you want to add the onboarded users from the drop-down list.